sagemath/trac_to_gh/Issue 4475.md

 # Issue 4475: create a native Sage implementation of Dokchitser's L-functions algorithm

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4475

 Original creator: was